chrisbarrett/elisp-namespaces/readme.md

 Package writers should probably use `defcustom` when they want to define a var that can be customized by clients.

 The `defn`, `def` and `defmutable` macros obfuscate their true symbols to prevent callers from casually accessing private members of a namespace.
-You can obtain a symbol's underlying name using the `~` macro.
+You can obtain a symbol's underlying symbol using the `~` macro.
 This is allows your private members to interoperate with foreign elisp.
 For example:

 ```lisp
 (defn private () (message "TOP SECRET"))